BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 -   Level orders must be unique within a curriculum
 -   Stage ranges cannot overlap between levels in the same curriculum
 -   Stage end must be greater than or equal to stage start
+-   Default identifiers can contain letters, numbers, underscores, and hyphens

 **Stage Validation Rules:**